LS102-summer2023/project-prachetasyeri/writing/paper.md

 #### Optimal Conditions

-Optimal lighting conditions were used and there were no additional accesories to face.
-The model was clearly able to detect faces and sufficiently classified the emotion.
+Optimal lighting conditions were used and there were no additional accessories to face.
+The model was able to detect faces and sufficiently classified the emotion.

 ![regular](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/347eb2e7-7db4-4dc8-8bb3-5d3f5ac8a847)